Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 {{< tweet 7269997868 >}}

-I've been doing this long enough to be burned by all three at some point, but as someone working in a small business who represents the software side of our product and is constantly rubbing shoulders with non-programmers, I believe the ability to correctly communicate an idea or concept in a way that others can understand (i.e. to name things) is by far the most important.
+I've been writing software long enough to be burned by all three at some point, but as someone working in a small business who represents the software side of our product and is constantly rubbing shoulders with non-programmers, I believe the ability to correctly communicate an idea or concept in a way that others can understand (i.e. to name things) is by far the most important.

-While I'm not always the best at this, I'd like to think I'm pretty good at working with people from other fields and would like to share a couple things I've picked up along the way.
+It's also really hard.

 ## Techno-Babble